FuelLabs/fuel-core/docs/fee_calculations.md

 #### Pessimistic Estimate

-If we arbitrarily set the target growth to 500 GB/year, we can ask, "what would be the gas price if users maxed out each block gas limit with storage?"
+If we arbitrarily set the target growth to 500 GB/year, we can ask "What would be the gas price if users maxed out each block gas limit with storage?"
 This gives us this graph: